How to catch a bus

 If you are paying by cash the procedure is similar - but you need to beware that some operators don't give change, so in those cases it's handy to have a pile of small change in your pocket to make up the fare... ticket prices can usually be found online: https://www.travelinescotland.com/ can be a good source of single ticket prices.

-They also have an alternative version where you can select the type of ticket rather than having to read the whole brochure - try starting at: https://www.stagecoachbus.com/regionaltickets/east-scotland/st-andrews-cupar-and-the-east-neuk/dayrider
+Stagecoach have a web page where you can select the type of ticket to find its price - try starting at: https://www.stagecoachbus.com/regionaltickets/east-scotland/st-andrews-cupar-and-the-east-neuk/dayrider

 But if you have a smartphone and plan to do multiple journeys where you have to pay for tickets then buying tickets on the bus operator's App in advance may be the way to go - beware that Apps are not 100% reliable and if they suddenly don't show the ticket you have already paid for then you may have to pay your fare again on the bus and retain your ticket to claim a refund from the App support team later - things are a lot easier if you have a Pass or a paper ticket...
 Make sure you take a note of the App support team's contact details in case you have problems.